call-042PE/CoolSpammer/README.md

 # CoolSpammer
-A cool discord webhook spammer
+A discord webhook spammer who can delete webhook :)